 Here are other ideas on what to do in Hobart!

 Mount Wellington - To discover Hobart and take some breath taking views, visit Mount Wellington.
 The 1270m high mountain is surrounded by lush forest with many options for walks and mountain biking.
 It is a very popular Hobart attraction.
 Your Hobart car rental will provide you with transport as you drive right to the summit on the sealed road.
 The mountain often has snow in the winter, so you will need to check that you are not voiding your rental car contract.

 - Located on the Hobart waterfront, the TMAG is Australia's second oldest museum and is Tasmania's cultural heart.
 Catering to all ages, it's collection includes permanent exhibitions on the extinct Tasmania Tiger as well as Tasmania's other native animals and pieces symbolizing Tasmania's colonial history including works by John Glover.

 Situated 15 minutes in your Hobart car hire (or 30 ferry ride) from central Hobart, MONA has put Tasmania on the international art stage.
 It's collection of old and new art includes antiquities and ancient coins as well as custom and sometimes shocking modern art.
 The site is also home to restaurants, a winery and a microbrewery and is a completely unique experience in Australia.

 Check out our guides to making your Hobart experience one to remember.
 If you have some ideas to share, let us know.
 We are always looking for more ideas for what to do in Hobart.

 What other info is good for visitors to know about Hobart?

-Set on a magnificent deep-water harbor with a stunning mountain backdrop, there is no Australian city quite like Hobart.
+Set on a magnificent deep-water harbour with a stunning mountain backdrop, there is no Australian city quite like Hobart.
 Don't miss a drive to the Salamanca Market, held every Saturday on the Hobart Waterfront, or a visit to Port Arthur, arguably one of the Australia's most significant cultural sites.